jmduea/OSRSmart/README.md

 Overall, OSRSmart offers a convenient and efficient way for OSRS players to keep track of their favorite items and stay informed about the latest market trends.

 # CRUD Functionality:
-- Creating an item and saving it to the database
+- Creating an item and saving it to the database:

       # View function to create a new item in the database
       def create_item(request):